 Actions Within the Content Stream

 There are also several actions available within the content stream.
 You can click on the icon or title to open up the content.
-For authors that are present in our Influencers database, clicking on their name will open up their Influencers profile.
-You can read more about Influencers here.
+For authors that are present in our Media Relations database, clicking on their name will open up their Contacts profile.
+You can read more about Media Relations here.

 You can also manually change the sentiment for an item; if you disagree with the sentiment assigned by our enrichment processes, clicking on the sentiment will display a drop-down item where you can choose a new value.
 This value is stored for all the users in that account; other accounts will see the original sentiment if they retrieve the same article.